TheJoshBrod/jaseci/docs/docs/learn/debugger.md

 - Restart: Rerun the program from the start.
 - Stop: Halt the program and exit the debugger.

-#### Variable Viewer (in red):
+*Variable Viewer* (in red):

 These are the current values of all local and global variables the program is using when running.
 Use these to understand what is happening and what is the state of the program at any given breakpoint.

 ![Options with debugger](assets/debugger/debugger-complex_function-options.png)

+Use this to understand program state and logic flow.

 ### Graph Visualizer

 !!! note
-    If you are not yet comfortable using a debugger, go back to the [Breakpoints Tutorial Section](#breakpoints)
+    If breakpoints still feel confusing, review the [Breakpoints Tutorial Section](#breakpoints)

-Now that we have the debugger working we can use the graph visualizer to better represent the graph.

-Below is a code snippet of the graph we will be using.
-This graph will be representing who knows each other.

-We can create a graph by adding some connections like:
+Jac’s debugger includes a **visual graph tool** to show nodes and edges.

+Example graph program:
 ```jac
 node Person{
     has age: int;